Planning Service Update

 Case officers will be available by email, and this is the preferred method of contact.
 Contact by phone is still available although please bear in mind that we will be prioritising calls for the council’s critical services, and therefore we would ask that wherever possible you communicate with officers via e-mail.
 Officers will be able to phone you back, if required and contact details are provided.

 We have experienced a spike in caseloads and with correspondence associated in all casework.
-There maybe some delays, not least because we are entering Summer holidays where officers will be absent.
-Please bear with us: we are working as fast as possible to maintain our services.
+There maybe some delays, but please bear with us: we are working as fast as possible to maintain our services.

 Our Enforcement Strategy document sets out how we operate.